-First produced in the mid 1960s, the Granada shape was used mainly as a promotion for L & H Interantional's Sheffield lines.
-According to the HLC mold notes, by early 1967, Granada consisted of plates, bowls, shakers, butter dish, teapot, jug, utility bowl, ashtray, sauceboat and coffeepot.
-The covered butter is a modified version of the Oribt shape.
+According to the HLC mold notes, by early 1967, Granada consisted of plates, bowls, shakers, butter dish (modified Orbit shape butter), teapot, jug, utility bowl, ashtray, sauceboat and coffeepot.

 Some of the shapes would undergo minor revisions, but there is basically one style: round shapes with an embossed scalloped decoration.
-On flatware, the scallop is towards the rim; on the hollowware it is almost mid-body.
+On flatware, the scallop is towards the rim; on the hollowware, it is almost mid-body.
 The hollow forms are cylindrical with a stretched appearance.
-This stretch feature is repeated on the handles.
+This stretch feature is repeated with the handles.

-Granada was produced mainly in the late 1960s and throughout the 1970s.
+Granada was produced from the late 1960s and throughout the 1970s.